 by Diana Dawson Plattner

 Sitting in the bistro across the street, at a small table in front of the window, where a ruddy sunset is going on.
-Each of the two adjacent patios is crowded: black young and gay next door at Willy’s; slightly older, much whiter, and about 50-50 hetero to homo over here.
+Each of the two adjacent patios is crowded: black young and gay next door at Willy’s; and a slightly older, much whiter, emulsified mix of sexualities over here.
 Two kids in tight shirts wander over from Willy’s and settle in chairs just outside the door.
 They’re drinking margaritas from plastic cups.
 Much drunken conversation at the bar about the one kid’s pants, which even in the land of low-hanging pants are impressive, riding at upper-mid thigh, his brown legs visible below the blinding leg bands of his tighty-whiteys.

 A waiter backs through the door with a full tray and one of the glasses drops on the patio.
 It goes off like a bomb and one of the kids knocks his chair over.
 A dog rockets under a table and nearly upends it, and the owner comes out from behind the bar.
 He tells the kids from Willy’s, they want to sit here, they have to order here.
 Then he helps clean up the glass.
 Everything settles back down, only now there’s a shard of glass in the pot of oregano just outside the window.
 The shard is curved, like a leaf or a boat.